VeriMeZK/verimezk-doc/docs/use-cases.md

 slug: /use-cases
 ---

-# 🌍 Use Cases
+# Use Cases

-VeriMeZK can be used in a wide range of applications that require identity verification without compromising privacy.

----

-## 🧑‍⚖️ Age-restricted access
+VeriMeZK serves teams that need to confirm identity attributes while maintaining user privacy.

+## Age-Restricted Access

-- Prove user is over 18 or 21
+- Prove a user is over a specific age threshold without sharing a birthdate.
-- No need to reveal birthdate

----
+- Enforce compliance for gaming, alcohol, or content platforms.

-## 🏦 KYC for DeFi
+## KYC for DeFi

-- Verify nationality or document validity
+- Confirm nationality or document validity for protocol onboarding.
-- No data storage required

----
+- Avoid retaining personally identifiable information.

-## 🗳️ DAO voting
+## DAO Voting

-- Restrict voting to verified users
+- Ensure only verified members participate in governance.
-- Prevent Sybil attacks
+- Reduce Sybil attacks by requiring verifiable participation credentials.

----

-## 🧩 Custom logic
+## Custom Logic

-- “Is from France AND over 18”
-- “Document is valid AND face matches”

----
+- Combine checks such as "from France" and "over 18."
+- Require both document validity and a biometric match for high-trust flows.

-## 🧑‍💻 Developer tools
+## Developer Integrations

-- Integrate into wallets, dApps, onboarding flows
+- Embed into wallets, decentralized applications, and onboarding experiences.